English version

 • Founded in 1975.

-• At present (2006) there are
+• At present (2006) there are 1308 students

-1308 students altogether in head school
+altogether in head school and branch school.

 • About 130 staff, teachers and administration